NYPL/ami-preservation/docs/pages/mps/qc-workflow.md

   * Check BEXT in newly decoded .wavs using BWF MetaEdit. **Discard .wavs and .flac copies after use.**

 * **FILM PMs ONLY**:
-Check a selection of PMs for RAWCooked reversability:
+  * Check a selection of PMs for RAWCooked reversability:
 ```
 /path/to/ami-preservation/ami-scripts/rawcooked_check_mkv.py -d /Volumes/DRIVE-ID
 ```

-* Perform Manual QC ...
+### Perform Manual QC
   * Perform manual QC using Google Sheet list of Bags to check (in Trello card) (1min @ beginning, middle, end of each file)
   * Note any errors / observations in the Google Sheet log.
 Use the categories/menus provided as much as possible.

 * After manual QC, **if all bags are valid**...Then:

-  * Pull MediaInfo & output the resulting mediainfo.csv log to the directory for your project or HD on ICC
+  * Pull MediaInfo & output the resulting mediainfo.csv log to the directory for your project or HD on ICA

 ```
 python3 /path/to/ami-preservation/ami_scripts/mediainfo_extractor.py -d /Volumes/DRIVE-ID -o /path/to/destination/folder/WorkOrderID.csv